benreceveur/claude-workflow-engine/README.md

 If the Python dependencies are missing the engine automatically falls back to the legacy TF-IDF matcher, so terminal startup remains instant.

 Need a standalone loader you can share or double-click?
+The `download/` directory ships with both variants:
+- `download/install.sh` – shell-friendly wrapper that calls the root installer.
+- `download/claude-workflow-engine-installer.command` – double-clickable launcher for macOS Finder.
-Use `download/claude-workflow-engine-installer.command` – it simply dispatches to the latest installer in this repository, so you always run the current automation.
+Each script dispatches to the latest `install.sh` in the repo, so you always run the current automation.

 ### First Skill Execution